SysKitTeam/docs-spdockit/spdockit-insights/manual-load.md

 The manual load option is available:
 * on the home dashboard if no data has been collected on the current day
 * on the search page

- - press it to start manual event collection.
+Press it to start manual event collection.

 When performing a manual load, you will be prompted on how much historical data to load:
 * how far into the past to load